cristi2019255/TextMining/README.md

 # TextMining
-In this code repository there are presented different approaches for text classification problem \\
-Link to the data set ...
+In this code repository there are presented different approaches for text classification problem \n Link to the data set ...